grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 Metas are key-value properties that are sent with each payload.

-Metas can be either static metas that once defined they are not changing across a session but they can be also dynamic metas that are either computed automatically for each payload or they are changed programatically by the end-user.
+Metas can be either:

+- static - once defined, they are not changing across a session
+- dynamic - either computed automatically for each payload or they are changed programmatically by the end-user.

 ## Available Metas